-The trailed round bale wrapper G5012 is furnished with a twin wrapping arm and a bale pick-up.
+The trailed round bale wrapper with twin wrapping arm G5012 is furnished with a twin wrapping arm and a bale pick-up.
 This cuts the time that is necessary to wrap the bale in half!
 You will save time and money especially on long workdays.
 The G5012 is equipped with the STANDARD program control.
+Find out more about this trailed round bale wrapper with wrapping arm here.

 The robust construction and quality craftmanship of the wrapper guarantee an exceptionally long lifetime.
 Its compact and wide design makes this round bale wrapper extremely agile and perfectly suited for working on slopes.
 In addition, its low center of gravity allows for a level of maneuverability that is second to none.
 The standard 380/55-17AW tires ensure uniform weight distribution and are gentle on the soil.